ctkjose/robobo3dr1plus/arduino_serial.md

+# AVR #

+Straight from [wikipedia](https://en.wikipedia.org/wiki/AVR_microcontrollers) "AVR is a family of microcontrollers developed since 1996 by Atmel, acquired by Microchip Technology in 2016.
+These are modified Harvard architecture 8-bit RISC single-chip microcontrollers.
+AVR was one of the first microcontroller families to use on-chip flash memory for program storage, as opposed to one-time programmable ROM, EPROM, or EEPROM used by other microcontrollers at the time.".

+The ATMEGA328 (Arduino Uno) and ATMEGA2560 (Arduino Mega) are both 8bit RISC microcontrollers.
+The ATMEGA328 has three GPIO ports.

 # Bitwise Masks #

+Many operations in the Arduino require you to manipulate 8bit integers like registers, etc. This is a quick review of common bitwise operations and masks that are very handy.

-AVR like ATmega are commonly LSB 0, the Least Significant BIT is bit 0 and the Most Significant BIT is bit 7.
+> AVR's like ATmega are commonly LSB 0, the Least Significant BIT is bit 0 and the Most Significant BIT is bit 7.

 ```c
 //Check status of bit